DMIT-2015/dmit2015-1243-oe01-instructor-workbook/README.md

 # DMIT2015 Spring 2025 Term Workbook Repository

-## put your full name here

-## put your Github userame here
+## Sam Wu - swunait

-This GitHub repository is store for storing all your exercises and demo projects.
+This GitHub repository contains all the demonstration projects in DMIT2015.
-Do not store your assignment project in repository.